 If you are a typical American, you spend thousands of dollars annually to pay insurance premiums for commercial, life, homeowners, health, automobile, disability, umbrella, and other forms of insurance coverage.
 Despite the enormous amount paid in premiums to insurance companies, people typically file a small number of claims, so they do not necessarily understand what to expect or how to proceed in filing a claim.
 Many policyholders are shocked by their insurance company’s use of complex policy language to deny claims; deployment of biased adjusters to understate the value of losses; and requests for irrelevant information to delay payment.
 Policyholders are in a much better position to deal with this type of conduct when armed with knowledge of two basic principles of insurance policy interpretation.

 There is a basic principle of contract interpretation that provides any ambiguity in a contract should be construed against the party that drafted the agreement.
 The rationale behind this rule of contract interpretation is that the party who drafts the contract is in the best position to ensure that the language is precise and clearly states the understanding of the parties.
-Since insurance companies draft all of the language in an insurance agreement, the insurer generally will be held accountable for ambiguity in the policy.
+Since insurance companies draft all of the language in an insurance policy, the insurer will be held accountable for any ambiguity in the policy.

 There are a couple of other related general contract interpretation guidelines that also support construing unclear language against the insurance company.
 The insurer presents the policy to the insured essentially as a “take it or leave it proposition.”
 Since there is no negotiation and dual input regarding the terms or provisions of the policy, the one-sided nature of the contract also justifies construing the insurance policy in favor of the insured.
 Another contract interpretation principle, which is closely related to the previous guideline, supports favoring the insured in cases of unclear language because of the relative difference in bargaining power between the insurance company and the insured.
 While the insurance company is a large corporation with teams of lawyers and virtually unlimited resources, an individual policyholder has virtually no ability to affect the coverage, conditions, exclusions or limits within the policy.